-At Produce Express we are dedicated to providing safe fruits and vegetables.
+At Maines Produce we are dedicated to providing safe fruits and vegetables.
 We work diligently to meet the stringent food safety standards we have set for ourselves.
 Our team of food safety experts is available to answer your produce-related food safety questions.

 We, along with our partner Markon, have created measurable metrics to ensure the produce we sell is both delicious and as safe as possible.
 As a farm-direct distributor, we know exactly where your food comes from; we take 100% responsibility for food safety and proper handling of our produce.
 Through our computerized tracking system, we know what trees your apples are picked from, what field your potatoes are pulled from, and what vines your tomatoes are plucked from.
 This tracking system also allows us to instantly notify you of produce recalls.

 Q: There seems to be an increase in the number of recalls recently.
 Is there a reason for that?

 A: The spike in recalls may give customers the impression that our country’s produce food safety practices are not working effectively, but the U.S. is actually one of the safest produce suppliers in the world.
 There are many reasons why there has been an increase in recalls.
 Listed below are three areas Markon has identified as major contributors:

 - New technology has allowed microbiological laboratories to detect the smallest amount of contamination in a single sample of produce.
 A network of public health and food regulatory agency laboratories upload very specific information to a database (PulseNet), allowing the Centers for Disease Control and Prevention (CDC) to quickly link hospital/medical reports of illnesses with products being tested.
 This has given the CDC the ability to pinpoint small-scale outbreaks that previously may not have been identified.

 The data from major outbreaks linked to produce over the past six years clearly indicates a high percentage of occurrences in late summer and early fall.